lastoyster/Bedrock-Image-Generator/README.md

 # Animated Movie Poster Design Project
-This project generates pcitures using AWS Lambda and the Stability AI Stable Diffusion model from AWS Bedrock.
+This project generates animated cinematic images using AWS Lambda and the Stability AI Stable Diffusion model from AWS Bedrock.
 The generated images are stored in an S3 bucket, and a pre-signed URL is returned to access them.

 ## How It Works
 1. **Input:** A text prompt is passed through the API.